ivpn/ivpn.net/src/content/pages/home.md

       * Increasing your security on untrusted public networks by preventing MITM attacks.

+      * Hiding your IP address from connected server.

       * Circumventing censorship or geographical blocks on websites and content.
   - type: heading_text_cta_one_column
     content: >-